 How is Project Homekey funded?

 County General Fund dollars have not been spent on this project.
-Operational costs are funded through rent income from the units themselves, an Operating Subsidy grant provided by the State of California, and various grants.
+Operational costs are funded through rent income from the units themselves, an Operating Subsidy grant provided by the State of California, and various grants for homeless-related services.

 How can we be sure that this project is financially sustainable?